Bart Cannon’s Advice on Mineral Identification

-Now to address some his suggestions made in his original post.
+Now to address some of his suggestions made in his original post.

-The books he suggestions I think at the time when they were published were quite good and I have the book Minerals by George Robinson but it leaves a lot to be desired when compared to more modern publications on the subject.
-I have here on the website a library section with all the books I personally own that I find to be valuable and recommend.
+The books he suggestions, I think at the time when they were published, were excellent, and I have the book Minerals by George Robinson, but it leaves a lot to be desired when compared to more modern publications on the subject.
+I have here on the website a library section with all the books I, personally, own that I find to be valuable and recommend.

 The advice Bart Cannon gives on the subject of microscopes is advice that I wish I had taken sooner.
 He suggests buying a microscope or at least a jewelers loupe if you can’t afford a microscope.

-On the subject of ultraviolet lights his advice to buy them is of course helpful and correct.
-The price of 365NM longwave lights has really came down in recent years and a good light can run between $40-$80.
-However, shortwave lights are still really expensive, bulky, and fragile.
+On the subject of ultraviolet lights, his advice to buy them is of course helpful and correct.
+The price of 365NM longwave lights has really come down recently, and a good light can run between $40-$80.
+However, shortwave lights are still costly, bulky, and fragile.

 I’m not sure what the availability was of a legit Mohs hardness test kit when Bart was writing his post but putting one together is less than ideal and will not give you the same results as a purchased pick set.
 I have the field testing kit from from MineraLab (affiliate link) which comes with everything needed to test the hardness of a rock or mineral.
 The hardness pick set is an essential tool to have when it comes to identification.